jgarza9788/pyAMZN/README.md

 - Python 3.0 or later installed.
 If you need help with the installation, you can search "How to install Python" on Google or ask for assistance from ChatGPT or Bard.
 - Google Chrome web browser.
-- Selenium Chrome Driver that matches your version of Chrome.
-You can download it from [here](https://chromedriver.chromium.org/downloads).
-(Note: There's already a driver file in the root directory, but it might not match your Chrome version.)
+- Selenium Chrome Driver that matches your version of Chrome. ~~You can download it from [here](https://chromedriver.chromium.org/downloads).
+(Note: There's already a driver file in the root directory, but it might not match your Chrome version.)~~ `npx @puppeteer/browsers install chromedriver --platform win64` and update the folder path in the code
 - An Amazon account.

 ## Setup and Execution